onatkaya/twitter_scraper/README.md

 # twitter_scraper
 ## Description
 A free method for scraping tweets, for a specific user.
 Building upon Chris Lever's (@sitebee) implementation by adding additional features.
-The tweets are scraped from Nitter, an open-source alternative of Twitter.
+The tweets are scraped from Nitter, an open-source alternative of Twitter where tweets of a user could be seen historically without any login.

 For a detailed explanation about the motivation and implementation steps of this project check here.